Equity Bank Uganda Limited: History

 Equity Bank Uganda Limited was created in 2008 when the Equity Group Holdings Limited purchased Uganda Microfinance Limited, a Tier II, Ugandan microfinance company for an all-share price of US$27 million.
 Equity Bank (Uganda) launched under its new brand on 30 March 2009.

 Ownership

 Equity Bank Uganda Limited is a subsidiary of Equity Group Holdings Limited (EGHL).
 The Ugandan subsidiary owns 11,333,333 ordinary shares of the parent company based in Nairobi, Kenya.
 EGHL is a large Kenyan financial services conglomerate, with total assets of over Kshs 1.12 trillion (US$10.4 billion), as at July 2021.
 The stock of EGHL is also cross-listed on the Uganda Securities Exchange under the symbol EBL.

 Branch network

 Equity Bank Uganda Limited has its headquarters in Uganda's capital city, Kampala.
 As of July 2021, the bank maintained networked branches at the following locations:

+As of the opening of the branch in the town of Ntungamo in April 2023, the bank has 50 brick-and-mortar branches in the country.